samschloegel/fake-DS100/README.md

 ![alt text](./assets/qlab_network_window.png)

-Change the address of your DS100 Network patch (Patch #2 in the example) to localhost.
+To use fakeds100 instead of your fancy and expensive REAL DS100, change the address of your DS100 Network patch (Patch #2 in the example) to localhost.
 The port number should remain at 50010.

 ---